|The tentative Calendar Year (CY) 2016 Annual Operating Budget can be viewed here.

 - Principle 2 – The City commits to continuous improvement in the delivery of necessary and cost-effective services.

 - Principle 3 – The City will actively seek to increase its reserves to 25 percent and reduce its debt by 25 percent in the next eight years.

-Staff has developed four action items in support of the principles that it believes will create a sustainable financial plan that supports the city moving forward.
+Staff developed four action items in support of the principles that it believes will create a sustainable financial plan that supports the city moving forward.

 - Action Item 1 – Operating Expenses – Limit increase in operating budget to no more than 3% annually and hold operating expenses in line with planned revenues.